seng438-winter-2022/seng438-a5-asma21976/Assignment5-ReportTemplate.md

 ![1](/media/1.jpg)
 *Figure 1: Failure VS. Time Interval*

-The 8 simulations are run first, using the E, F as covariates:
+The 8 simulations are ran first, using the E, F as covariates:
 ![2](/media/2.jpg)
 *Figure 2: RGT Models for Covariate Failure Data*